 Many people don’t know which procedure will better meet their needs: liposuction or a tummy tuck?
 At our practice near Atlanta, GA, we offer both procedures, which, when combined with a healthy lifestyle, can improve body contours.
 While a tummy tuck (also known as abdominoplasty) may be the best solution for one patient, liposuction could be ideal for another.
 Hopefully, this post can help you decide if a tummy tuck, liposuction, or a combination of both could be right for you.

 Who is the best candidate for liposuction or a tummy tuck?

 Both surgeries require that you be at a healthy BMI and a stable weight.
 You must be physically and mentally healthy and have no medical conditions that put you at high risk during or after surgery.
-All cosmetic surgery patients should have realistic expectations for their results and understand that neither of these surgeries are intended for weight loss or a substitute for healthy diet and exercise.
+All cosmetic surgery patients should have realistic expectations for their results and understand that neither of these surgeries is intended for weight loss or a substitute for a healthy diet and exercise.

 To undergo liposuction, a person should have any medical conditions under control.
 When fat is removed, the skin must shrink to fit the new, slimmer contours.
-If a patient does not have good skin elasticity, sagging and contour irregularities are more likely after the procedure.
+If a patient does not have good skin elasticity, sagging, and contour irregularities are more likely after the procedure.